-- The Office has OSH responsibilities within its tenancy and also works closely with the building management at Albert Facey House to ensure a safe working environment is maintained: - The Office has two elected OSH Representatives who act as an important link between management and staff, so that they can work together and arrive at solutions to make the workplace safe; - The Staff Consultative Committee has OSH responsibilities and the Office's OSH Representatives are standing members of the Committee.
-OSH matters are a standing item on the agenda to allow Committee members to refer matters raised by staff to the Committee for resolution and inform their team of issues and safe working practices raised at Committee meetings; - There is dissemination of OSH information and discussion at bi-monthly staff meetings; and - There is regular training on OSH matters for both management and staff.
-In 2013-14, an OSH session was held for Managers in which they were briefed on how to respond to and manage workplace injuries and allegations of bullying, and an OSH session was held for all staff on ergonomic practices and manual handling techniques.
+- The Office has OSH responsibilities within its tenancy and also works closely with the building management at Albert Facey House to ensure a safe working environment is maintained; - The Office has two elected OSH Representatives who act as an important link between management and staff, so that they can work together and arrive at solutions to make the workplace safe; - The Staff Consultative Committee has OSH responsibilities and the Office's OSH Representatives are standing members of the Committee.
+OSH matters are a standing item on the agenda to allow Committee members to refer matters raised by staff to the Committee for resolution and inform their team of issues and safe working practices raised at Committee meetings;

+- There is dissemination of OSH information and discussion at regular staff and team meetings; and - There is regular training on OSH matters for both management and staff.
+In 2014-15, an OSH session was held for Managers in which they were briefed on how to respond to mental health challenges in the workplace and allegations of inappropriate workplace behaviour and a further session was conducted on their injury management responsibilities.
+During the year an OSH session was held for staff on ergonomic principles and practices appropriate for an officebased environment which was followed by an assessment of individual workspaces conducted by a suitability gualified consultant.